Why do we need palm oil?

 - 100% of the palm oil for our new Sei Mangkei factory in North Sumatra, Indonesia, is traceable to mills, and potentially links to 5,000 independent smallholders in the surrounding area.

 Since March 2015, all the palm oil we buy directly for our European and Australian and New Zealand foods businesses has been RSPO segregated.
 We have also started sourcing RSPO certified mass balance volumes for our North American and Latin American markets, and for our brand Dove.
 The remaining volume is covered by GreenPalm certificates.
-Over 2015-2020, Unilever will phase out GreenPalm.
+We will phase out GreenPalm as we progress towards 100% physically certified oil by 2019.

 Influencing industry to source palm oil sustainably